micked99/wspr-to-sondehub-script/README.md

 "var contentString =" and edit to your liking<br>

 Im using www.qsl.net :s ftp to upload and view my own map<br>

-## DG4NOB upgrade

-Aded some filtering which makes it possible to set a fixed voltage within the tracker code to only let the "correct" voltage throuh - see balloon.ini

 ## Anaconda Python